 In the end, these public-private partnerships are efforts by the Green Bank to attract private investment to finance Connecticut's clean energy policy goals.
-In doing so, the Green Bank uses a diverse array of financial structures and instruments to facilitate co-investment with a host of capital providers, participating in every level of the capital stack, from equity, to subordinated debt and senior debt (i.e., earning returns that range from "concessionary rates" to market rates of return).
+In doing so, the Green Bank uses a diverse array of financial structures and instruments to facilitate co-investment with a host of capital providers, participating in every level of the capital stack, from equity, to subordinated debt and senior debt (i.e., earning returns that range from "concessionary rates" to "market" rates of return).
 The Green Bank will also provide other credit enhancements, such as loss reserves, guarantees, funding warehouses, and other forms of support where such support for the sector or achieving Connecticut's policy goals is warranted.
-As a Green Bank, we have a keen understanding of the technological and market formation risks that come with the clean energy space, and operate under investment criteria that are more holistic and adaptable to a more expansive range of end user credit circumstances.
-This knowledge and flexibility enables the Green Bank to take the lead in investments, and mitigate risk, thus facilitating more private capital and allowing us to scale-up deployment of clean energy and deliver the beneficial energy savings and climate impacts we seek to achieve.
 The Green Bank has no formula for the manner or level of support or credit enhancement it ultimately provides, but seeks to provide the least amount of support necessary to result in the highest possible levels of private financing for the projects concerned or to meet programmatic goals.

 That said, the Green Bank has been successful in leveraging ratepayer and other forms of public capital from 4:1 to 12:1.
-We are successful through the design of financial structures that better match the opportunities in clean energy with the needs and risk preferences of institutional and corporate investors as well as the banking community.
-For example, the Green Bank leverages ratepayer capital in various ways through its products, including a 5:1 leverage ratio through the CT Solar Lease whereby \$10 million of ratepayer capital is used to attract \$50 million in tax equity and debt investment; or yielding an 11:1 leverage ratio to support the growth and sustainability of a local residential solar PV contractor market, through the Energize CT Smart-E Loan whereby a \$2.5 million second loss reserve is attracting \$28 million of long-term and low-interest loans from local community banks and credit unions to help finance energy improvements in homes that are consistent with the CES and in our C-PACE program where, for most transactions, \$1 of Green Bank capital attracts \$9 of private capital investment in energy efficiency and renewable energy for commercial, industrial and multifamily properties.
+For example, the Green Bank leverages ratepayer capital in various ways through its products, including a 5:1 leverage ratio through the CT Solar Lease whereby \$10 million of ratepayer capital was used to initially attract \$50 million in tax equity and debt investment.

+Another example is yielding an 11:1 leverage ratio to support the growth and sustainability of a local residential solar PV contractor market, through the Energize CT Smart-E Loan whereby a \$2.5 million second loss reserve is attracting \$28 million of long-term and low-interest loans from local community banks and credit unions to help finance energy improvements in homes that are consistent with the CES.